All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Established Evidence

-• Sermorelin: Has the most robust clinical data in this stack.
+• Sermorelin: Has the most strong clinical data in this stack.
 It was FDA-approved (as Geref) for the diagnosis and treatment of growth hormone deficiency in children.
 Clinical studies demonstrated its ability to increase GH production, improve body composition, and enhance sleep quality in adults .
 Its manufacturing was discontinued for commercial reasons, not safety concerns, and it remains available through compounding pharmacies.

 • CJC-1295: Phase I and Phase II clinical studies demonstrated significant, sustained increases in GH and IGF-1 levels with generally good tolerability .
 The DAC version showed particularly prolonged effects.